Utah and Arizona are two states that have breathtaking scenery. Here are our favorite things to do along the Utah/Arizona border.

 One of the most iconic landmarks in this area is also one of the most accessible.
-Horseshoe Bend is a beautiful overlook where the Colorado River cuts through the canyon, creating a bend, or horseshoe shape.
-It’s very unique and free to see.
+Horseshoe Bend is a beautiful overlook where the Colorado River cuts through the canyon, creating a bend or horseshoe shape.
+It’s unique and free to see.

 8. Antelope Canyon

 Another thing to note is that you cannot explore the canyons on your own.
-They are protected by Navajo Parks and Recreation, and only authorized tours are allowed at Antelope Canyon.
+Navajo Parks and Recreation protect them, and only authorized tours are allowed at Antelope Canyon.

 Make sure you book your tour ahead of time because time slots can fill up quickly!

 While The Wave might be one of the coolest places to see on this list, it’s also the hardest to see.
 The landscape looks like a playground of multi-colored swirls, but they keep visitation incredibly low.

 In fact, only 20 permits are issued per day.
 Permits are issued through a lottery system, 10 online and 10 in person.
 The odds are slim and entirely up to luck, but if you happen to win the lottery, you’ll have an epic adventure.